HengamJam/Resume/index.md

 ## Experience:

 **KOHAN Creative**
-_UI/UX designer_, Janaury 2017- Present
+_UI/UX designer_, September 2018- Present

 - Working in a fast-paced environment focusing on designing interfaces for internal andexternal websites.
 - Leading the design of a design system to create consistent components for developersand designers across KOHAN Creative’s product suite.